ASHS-School/mirrorcast/README.md

 <h2>TO DO:</h2>

 <b>DEBIAN/UBUNTU APPLET</b>

+<p>The debian/ubuntu app is working but could do with improvements</p>

 <ul><li>Automate audio settings(This is partially done, you might need to modify some code to automate audio settings for some computers)</li>
 <li>Add option mirror selected application</li>
 <li>Tidy up code (Find simplier and more pythonic solutions where possible)</li></ul>